openbmc/openbmc-test-automation/CONTRIBUTING.md

 Python Coding Guidelines
 -----------------------
 -   The minimum required Python version is 2.7.x.
+In the very near future, we will stop supporting python 2 and will require python 3.
 -   Run pycodestyle on all Python files and correct errors to follow the guidelines in https://www.python.org/dev/peps/pep-0008/.
 Note that when python code is checked into gerrit, pycodestyle is run automatically on it.

     Example as run from a Linux command line:
     ```